 MADE JUST FOR 4WD'S

 We don’t have 4WD tracks, we have a whole 4WD island!
 Yep, our entire island of over 420kms of unsealed bliss is only accessible by 4WD.
-So forget the bitumen, forget the Sunday drivers and forget the queues, hit up Moreton Island 4wd for one of the most rugged and beautiful sand-driving destinations on earth.
-So whether you’re after the thrill of seemingly endless, smooth open beach horizons, or you prefer the challenge of tracking overland and inland, you can test your 4WD skills as little or as much as you like.
+So forget the bitumen, forget the Sunday drivers and forget the queues, head to Moreton Island for one of the most rugged and beautiful sand-driving destinations on earth.
+So whether you’re after the thrill of seemingly endless, smooth open beaches, or you prefer the challenge of tracking overland and inland, you can test your 4WD skills as little or as much as you like.

-Once onboard the Moreton Islands MICAT reduce your tyre pressure to suit the conditions expected.
-We recommend reducing your tyre pressure to suit the conditions expected once onboard the MICAT.
+Once onboard the Micat reduce your tyre pressure.
 Many locals on Moreton Island lower their tyre pressure to around 18 psi, however all vehicles are different.
-There are air hoses on the MICAT to re-inflate them on the return to the concrete jungle and if all else fails, there are plenty of friendly faces to lend a hand!
+There are air hoses on the Micat to re-inflate on the return to the concrete jungle and if all else fails, there are plenty of friendly faces to lend a hand!